35 Things Every Nursing Student Needs before Starting School

 Join over 100,000 nursing students, nurses, nursing educators, and other health professionals and get on board with the Friday Freebies.
 Sign up at NURSING.com/freebies

-Learning how to take and give report as well as organize your time well in clinicals is something that nursing students, new nurses, and experienced nurses all struggle with.
+Learning how to take and give reports as well as organize your time well in clinicals is something that nursing students, new nurses, and experienced nurses all struggle with.

 In fact, as a new nurse my preceptor would make me practice giving her report over and over AND over again until she felt like I was correctly drawing out the information that was most important.